SBA OIG and Other Investigations Agencies Have Stepped Up Procurement Fraud Cases for 8a Government Contracts

 With applying the underlying statutory regulations that govern specific legal terms of art under procurement laws, the result would be that the SBA 8a Program participants, or other government SBA fraud defendants, would be subject to one set of laws under a civil analysis, termination actions by the SBA, and be subject to a different standard under criminal litigation for the pass through scheme.
-See information about the Mandatory Disclosure Rule.
+See information about the FAR mandatory Disclosure Rule.